jfleduc/lili/README.md

 ```

 Put the same database name, database user name, and database user password in `/var/www/protected/config.php` as you chose for the user name and password in the install scripts.

+### 7. Varnish (Optional)

+Install and configure Varnish in front of Apache:

+1. Configure Apache to listen on port 8080
+2. Restart Apache
+3. Install Varnish
+4. Configure Varnish to listen on port 80
+5. Configure Varnish to use Apache as a backend on localhost port 8080
+6. Restart Varnish

 ## Adding Categories